danielnixon/total-functions/README.md

 const constObj100 = get(constObj, 100); // doesn't compile
 ```

+You only need to use this if you are stuck on Typescript < 4.1.

 ## ESLint

-There's a corresponding ESLint plugin to ban the partial functions replaced by this library.
+There's a corresponding ESLint plugin to enforce the use of `noUncheckedIndexedAccess` and/or ban the partial functions replaced by this library.

 See https://github.com/danielnixon/eslint-plugin-total-functions